NivDotan/Stock-Portfolio-Tracker/README.md

 # Stock-Portfolio-Tracker
-Track your personal stock portfolios and watch lists.
+Track your personal stock portfolios and see the daily indexes.